 Tracey has held many titles: narrative designer, game writer, interactive storyteller, UX writer, content strategist.
 Whatever you want to call her (“Tracey” is cool), all her work to-date has laddered up to one central goal: creating meaningful stories and user-centric experiences for different audiences and platforms.

-Whether she’s devising a tutorial for a mobile game, A/B-testing the form field copy for how to pay a bill online, writing dialogue for a virtual assistant, or crafting an immersive story for virtual reality, you can bet she is looking at how she can make the experience better for the audience and for the brand--and wondering when she can test it (again).
+Whether she’s writing the lore for a video game universe, crafting dialogue for an AI chatbot, designing an immersive story for virtual reality, or A/B-testing the copy for a CTA button, you can bet she is looking at how she can make the experience better for the audience and for the product.

-When Tracey’s not doing all that other stuff, she’s using her sewing machine, hanging out with her identical twin sister, and continuing her quest to find the world’s greatest taco.
+When Tracey’s not doing all that other stuff, she’s texting her identical twin sister, sewing plushies, eating tacos, and thinking about eating tacos.

 *Tracey can never decide whether to use first- or third-person when writing about herself and has ultimately determined that both are equally awkward.